-- reviewing the reliability and integrity of financial and operating information and the means used to identify, measure, classify and report such information; - evaluating and appraising the risks associated with areas under review and make proposals for improving the management of risks; - appraise the effectiveness and reliability of the enterprise risk management framework and recommend improvements where necessary; - assist management and Members to identify risks and controls with regard to the objectives of the Council and its services; - reviewing the systems established by management to ensure compliance with those policies, plans, procedures, laws and regulations which could have a significant impact on operations and reports, and determining whether South Somerset District Council is in compliance; - reviewing the means of safeguarding assets and, as appropriate, verifying the existence of assets;
+- reviewing the reliability and integrity of financial and operating information and the means used to identify, measure, classify and report such information; - evaluating and appraising the risks associated with areas under review and make proposals for improving the management of risks; - appraising the effectiveness and reliability of the enterprise risk management framework and recommend improvements where necessary: - assisting management and Members to identify risks and controls with regard to the objectives of the Council and its services; - reviewing the systems established by management to ensure compliance with those policies, plans, procedures, laws and regulations which could have a significant impact on operations and reports, and determining whether South Somerset District Council is in compliance; - reviewing the means of safeguarding assets and, as appropriate, verifying the existence of assets: - appraising the economy, efficiency and effectiveness with which resources are employed; - reviewing operations or programmes to ascertain whether results are consistent with established objectives and goals and whether the operations or programmes are being carried out as planned. - reviewing the operations of the council in support of the council's anti-fraud and corruption policy. - at the specific request of management, internal audit may provide consultancy services provided: - > the internal auditors independence is not compromised